 The UK Government and governments in each of the UK’s nations are delivering other projects aimed at making sure people can get the connections they need – including in the hardest to reach areas.

-All the UK’s mobile firms continued to roll out new 5G coverage this year, with around 3,000 5G transmitters now in locations across all four nations – ten times as many as last year.
+All of the UK’s mobile network operators continued to roll out new 5G coverage this year, with around 3,000 5G transmitters now in locations across all four nations – ten times as many as last year.

 4G services are available outdoors from all four networks for 97.5% of UK properties.
 But this drops to 87% outside rural properties.
-And areas covering 8.6% of the UK’s landmass are 4G ‘not spots’, with no mobile network available.
+And while people can get a 4G signal from at least one network near almost all UK properties, areas covering 8.6% of the UK’s landmass are 4G ‘not spots’, with no mobile network available.

 Earlier this year, the mobile industry and UK Government agreed to develop the Shared Rural Network, which aims to improve 4G coverage and help tackle mobile not spots.
-We will report on the progress of the programme in our future Connected Nations reports.
+Ofcom will monitor and report on the progress of the joint programme in future Connected Nations reports.

-Broadband and mobile networks have been in high demand throughout the year, with the coronavirus pandemic leading to major changes in how people use their services.
+Broadband and mobile networks have been in high demand throughout the year, with the coronavirus leading to major changes in people’s usage patterns.

-Daytime home broadband traffic increased significantly, while mobile networks saw record numbers of calls made during the first UK-wide lockdown.
+Daytime traffic on home broadband increased significantly as many people worked from home.
+While mobile networks saw record levels of voice traffic during the first UK-wide lockdown.

-Both broadband and mobile services have remained resilient as networks put in place measures to manage this extra demand.
-Our research shows the number of network resilience and security problems – including outages – reported to us was broadly in line with recent years, suggesting the networks have generally coped well during the coronavirus lockdown periods.
+Both broadband and mobile services have remained resilient as networks put in place measures to increase capacity and manage this extra demand.
+Our data shows the number of network resilience and security problems – including outages – reported to us was broadly in-line with recent years, suggesting the networks have generally coped well during the coronavirus lockdown periods.

 Alongside the UK-wide Connected Nations report, we have published separate reports on how broadband and mobile services compare in each of the UK’s nations.